 What is PGD?

-PGD is a screening method that allows us to test the embryos of those couples who carry a known risk of genetically inherited disorders.
-With the help of this screening method, only the healthy embryos are selected to replace or transfer to the woman’s uterus to achieve pregnancy.
+PGD is a method that allows us to test the embryos of those couples who carry a known risk of genetically inherited disorders.
+With the help of this method, only the healthy embryos are selected to replace or transfer to the woman’s uterus to achieve pregnancy.

 PGD has been very successful in detecting any kind of genetic alterations in the embryos of those who are known to be at risk of passing it on to their offspring.
 This test helps to identify chromosomally normal embryos for transfer that helps to improve the success rate of IVF.